MicolX/CS631-http1.0/README.md

 Team members: Mingyao Xiong, Liam Brew

 *** Updates ***

+--- Nov.23.2020 ---
+1. merge response.c into the project
+  - the server can now parse the request correctly and talks back, but the response message is not correct yet, It's very likely that the dir path is not set up properly.
+Additonal to that, the chroot() should be called to lock the root directory.
+These will be solved in the following updates.

 --- Nov.19.2020 ---
 1. combined separate branches into master
 2. settled on final snapshot work breakdown structure